sftpplus/sftpplus-docs/docs/configuration-client/exchange-online.rst

 Exchange Online Mailbox
 =======================

-An `exchange-online` location provides access to an Exchange Online mailbox.

 ..  contents:: :local:

 Introduction
 ------------

+An `exchange-online` location provides access to an Exchange Online mailbox.

-This page covers the SFTPPlus configuration options for connecting to an Exchange Online mailbox.
+This page is dedicated to the configuration options available for connecting to an Exchange Online mailbox.

+For more information about how to implement Exchange Online mailbox based transfers, see the separate documentation page for :doc:`implementing Exchange Online transfers</operation-client/exchange-online>`.

 In order for SFTPPlus to be able to connect to Exchange Online, SFTPPlus needs to be registered as an application on Entra ID and given permissions to read or write emails.